AsperTheDog/Vulkan-Grassland/README.md

 - Grass blades: around 5.000.000 before culling, around 1.800.000 actually rendered
 - Performance: ~300fps

+# Controls
+- Move around with WASD.
+There is no gravity and no collision, so you just fly around in the direction you are looking at
+- Unlock the mouse with the letter Q
+- Toggle ImGui visibility with the letter O

 # Features
 ### 100% Procedural
 No imported models or textures — everything is generated at runtime.
 This was a fun challenge that came up while making it.